What Does It Mean To Be A Member?

 We have about 130 members, with a quarter being power boaters and the remainder sailors.
 Boats range in length from 14 to 44 feet and include everyone from day boaters to long range cruisers.
 Our dues are affordable by any boater, and for nearly all, will be one of your smallest boating expenses, but with one of the biggest payoffs.

 What Facilities Do We Have?

 DIYC is based at Point Bay Marina.
-Facilities include a tent and use of a small building with a kitchen and rest room.
+Facilities include a tent and use of a small building with a kitchen and storage space.
 This is used for most of our shore based activities.
-We also maintain 10 moorings in five popular anchorages for exclusive use by members.
+We also maintain moorings in popular nearby anchorages for exclusive use by members.
 Most of our members keep their boats at PBM during the summer but we also have members with home ports spread from the Crown Point Bridge to the Lake Champlain Islands.

 How Are We Organized?

 We have an eight-member board of directors that meets monthly throughout the year.
 All members are welcome to join the board.
 There are three Director positions (one- to three-year terms), a Secretary and Treasurer and a Flag Officer track that starts at Rear Commodore, progresses to Vice Commodore and finally to Commodore in the third year.
 We have an annual meeting in the fall at our Change of Watch dinner where next year’s board is elected by the membership.

 Throughout our 42 years of operation, the club has depended on volunteerism for the management of club operations and for planning and conduct of all club events.
 All members are expected to participate; these volunteer activities are excellent opportunities to interact with other like-minded boating enthusiasts while fostering and maintaining the supportive camaraderie the club is known for.